OCA/server-tools/base_time_parameter/readme/USAGE.md

 value = model.get_time_parameter("parameter_code_or_name", date=datetime.datetime.now()))
 # Pass the name of a date/datetime field of the record
 value = record.get_time_parameter("parameter_code_or_name", "date")
+# Raise instead of returning None when there is no value at that date
+value = model.get_time_parameter("parameter_code_or_name", raise_if_not_found=True)
 ```

+## Which parameter is used

+Several parameters may share the same code, and the most specific one
+wins:

+1.  a parameter of the current company beats a parameter with no company
+    (a global one),
+2.  a parameter of the model asking for it beats a parameter with no
+    model (one that applies to any model).

+So a module may ship a global parameter as a default value, and a
+company may override it by creating its own parameter with the same
+code.
+If the winning parameter has no version starting before the
+requested date, the next one is used.

 ## Example of implementation in another module